manivaradarajan/aistudio/ai-workflow/upanishad-explorer/website/DESIGN.md

 - **Unidirectional & Resilient Data Flow:** A `hashchange` event listener is the primary driver.
 It calls a single `handleRouteChange` function, which acts as a central controller that:

   1. Parses the URL.
-  2.  **Handles Race Conditions:** Implements a request-stamping mechanism to prevent asynchronous rendering functions from finishing out of order during rapid navigation, thus eliminating content "flashing".
-It achieves this by issuing a unique `navigationRequestId` for each route change and having the rendering function yield to the event loop (`await Promise.resolve()`) before checking if its ID is still the most recent one.
+  2.  **Handles Race Conditions:** Implements a request-stamping mechanism (`navigationRequestId`) to prevent asynchronous rendering functions from finishing out of order during rapid navigation, thus eliminating content "flashing".
   3. Loads the correct data (including lazy-loaded files).
   4. Calls generic rendering functions (`renderNavigator`, `renderSectionItems`) to build the DOM.

 - **State Management:** A simple global `_state` object (managed via `js/state.js`) caches loaded data and tracks the application's status.
-Key properties include `allTexts`, `currentTextSlug`, `dataMap` (an ID-to-node lookup for fast access), and `navigationRequestId` (for race condition handling).
+Key properties include the full `libraryData`, an `aliasMap` for fast reference lookups, `currentTextSlug`, and `dataMap` (an ID-to-node lookup for the current text).

-- **Generic Navigation Logic:** The navigation renderer (`createNavElement`) and the arrow button logic (`navigateArrows`) are written to be data-agnostic.
-They operate on the data's hierarchical structure, not on hard-coded assumptions about any specific text.
+- **Clean Dependency Graph:** The architecture follows a unidirectional flow.
+The main `app.js` orchestrates calls to UI modules, but UI modules (like `content.js`) do not import from the main app, preventing circular dependencies.
+Shared UI logic is centralized in `common.js`.

 ---